sjwilliams/grunt-responsive-videos/README.md

 ```

 #### Custom Options
 In this example, we specify custom sizes and a source path.
-We'll only generate .webm files.
+We'll only generate .webm files and poster images, and we'll not using custom naming, falling back to -320.web names instead of -small.webm, etc.

 ```js
 grunt.initConfig({